nidhigiridhar/cse110-w21-group35/README.md

 3. The pomos and breaks will continue to automatically transition with a long break occurring after every fourth pomo.
 During a pomo, **Reset** can be pressed to restart the current pomo. **Start** must be pressed again to begin the countdown on the timer.

 Users can also customize the length of their time limits and their keyboard shortcuts and notifications preferences using the settings button in the top left corner of the screen.

+## Features
+Here is a list of features that come with productoro:
+- Countdown Timer
+- Start/Reset Buttons
+- Work, Short break, and Long break states
+- Color changes at different states
+- Streak and Total Counters
+- Progress Bar
+- Break Reminders
+- Alarm
+- Banner Notifications
+- Keyboard shortcuts
+- Instrucrtions modal
+- Settings Modal to change times for different sessions and turn alarm and keyboard shortcuts on/off
+- Responsive Design

 ## Build status
 Last update: March 18, 2021